ETHIOPIA – The South

 Day 3: Arba Minch – Jinka, 241 km/ 4:30 hrs.
 Drive south via Konso, Tsamay, Banna and Ari people.
 Thursday market of Key Afar where Banna, Ari and Tsamay people attend plus a cattle market.
 After visiting the market, drive to Jinka.
 ON Jinka lodge

 Day 4: Jinka (visit Mursi and Ari people).
 Mago National Park to a village of the Mursi and the most well-known people of the Omo Valley.
 Return to Jinka for lunch.
-Afternoon visit the Ari people.
+Afternoon visits the Ari people.
 ON Jinka lodge

 Day 5: Jinka – Turmi 125 km/ 2:30 hrs.
 Museum at the South Omo Research Centre., Drive to Dimeka for the Saturday market day.
 Mainly Hamer people but also Karo, Bashada, and Banna travel here.
 Evangadi dance or maybe a Bull-jumping ceremony.
 ON Turmi lodge